Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 United States

-The ISCT ESP leadership development program offers Early Stage Professionals (ESPs) a chance to join an ISCT Committee in a formal ESP position for a 2-year term providing a practical and immersive learning experience.
+The ISCT ESP Leadership Development Program offers Early Stage Professionals (ESPs) a chance to join an ISCT Committee in a formal ESP position for a 2-year term providing a practical and immersive learning experience.

 In 2022, ISCT was delighted to receive 46 applications from ESP members interested in the program.
 These applications were from over 18 countries globally, and positions were awarded on participating scientific, industry, regulatory, regional and communications committees.